Celebrating my Mom!

 challenge.
 She just did what needed to be done and moved forward.

-As I got older, we became both mother and son and great friends, travel companions, and shopping
+As I got older, we became mother and son and great friends, travel companions, and shopping

 companions.
-We had some great fun together, whether walking through a rainforest in Puerto Rico, shopping for furniture in Fort Lauderdale, or enjoying New Your.
+We had some great fun together, whether walking through a rainforest in Puerto Rico, shopping for furniture in Fort Lauderdale, or enjoying New York.

 Some other memories of my Mom:

-- Going to the circus at Callaway Gardens with her, Aunt Theresa, and Uncle Kenny.
+- Went to the circus at Callaway Gardens with her, Aunt Theresa, and Uncle Kenny.

 - She put together a great care package as I moved into my first apartment in Jacksonville.
 It included towels, sheets, glasses, and other things I needed.
-It made starting out much easier, and I felt pretty lucky to have her be so thoughtful.
+It made starting out much easier, and I was lucky to have her be so thoughtful.

-- Her "surprise" birthday party in New Jersey with family.
-Going to Soho in NYC for lunch, running through the Chelsea Market, finding the best foods and more for her party... and watching her cringe in and out of yellow cabs, but she was a trooper, and we were able to have a great party that weekend.
+- Her "surprise" birthday party was in New Jersey with her family.
+Going to Soho in NYC for lunch, running through the Chelsea Market, finding the best foods and more for her party... and watching her cringe in and out of yellow cabs, but she was a trooper, and we had a great party that weekend.

 - Vacationing in Laguna Beach, CA, going to the San Diego Zoo, and eating a salad with rare Ahi Tuna made her quite happy.
-We also went to see my Aunt and cousin, visited muscle beach, and more.
-This was right after 9/11 would have been easy to stay home, but not my Mom!
+We also saw my Aunt Gloria and cousin, visited Muscle Beach, and more.
+This was right after 9/11.
+It would have been easy to choose to stay home, but not my Mom!

 - Going to Puerto Rico on an IBM award trip, eating chocolate-covered strawberries and champagne together, and watching the ocean go by.
-Then my brother's twins were born while we were in Puerto Rico, and my Mom stayed in Atlanta to be with them after the trip and made sure Delta got her luggage off the plane in Atlanta and did not send it to Savannah.
+Then, my brother's twins were born while we were in Puerto Rico, and my Mom stayed in Atlanta to be with them after the trip.
+She made sure Delta got her luggage off the plane in Atlanta and did not send it to Savannah.

 - Shopping for furniture in Fort Lauderdale when I moved down.
 Shopping for furnishings in Atlanta.
 Shopping in New York, New Jersey... and just shopping was always an adventure.